reiver/go-iter/README.md

 These iterators are intentionally made to resemble `*sql.Rows` from the `"database/sql"` package.
 Including having the same `Close`, `Err`, and `Next` methods.

+(Note that to turn something into an actual `*sql.Rows` from the `"database/sql"` package, instead of _just_ resembling it, use https://github.com/reiver/go-shunt instead.)

 ## Documention